 - Baked Banana Peanut Butter Oatmeal (the OG!)

 In the mood for more oatmeal recipes?
 Check out my Peanut Butter Chocolate Chip Baked Oatmeal Muffins, Instant Pot Banana Walnut Steel Cut Oatmeal, and Soft Batch Loaded Oatmeal Cookies.
+I also dare you to try this Low Sugar Oatmeal Recipe and NOT love it.
 I’m oatmeal obsessed over here.
 I unabashedly claim to have the Best Oatmeal Recipes on the Internet.